-- Making sure the property you are selling is healthy & safe often requires only minor in-expensive repairs which are deemed absolutely essential.
+- Making sure the property you are selling is healthy & safe often requires only minor in-expensive repairs, which are deemed essential.

-- Also from an aesthetic point of view, the seller must present a home which is beautifully maintained, attention is given to details and upkeep.
+- Also, from an aesthetic point of view, the seller must present the home with beautifully maintained home attention given to details and upkeep.

-Hence, from a careful evaluation of the condition of the property to ensuring an effective and smooth closure, a pre-sale home inspection, serves as a foundation for concluding a hassle free sales transaction.
+Hence, from a careful evaluation of the property’s condition to ensuring an effective and smooth closure, a pre-sale home inspection is a foundation for concluding a hassle-free sales transaction.

-There are many good reasons why you should get a building inspection report done before you sell a property.
+There are many good reasons to get a building inspection report done before selling a property.
 Here are just a few well worth considering.

 Know what you are selling

-Having a completed inspection report from a certified inspector will help the seller arrive at a realistic list price and may be premium as well.
-The major advantage of conducting your own home inspection is that you can retain control of the selling and negotiation process.
-By identifying problems early and on your own terms, you can fix them to your financial advantage.
+The significant advantage of conducting your home inspection is that you can retain control of the selling and negotiation process.
+By identifying problems early and on your terms, you can fix them to your financial advantage.
+A completed inspection report from a certified inspector will help the seller arrive at a realistic list price and maybe premium.

 Expedites the entire process & limiting liability

 The seller can potentially sell the home for more money.
-If you are able to produce an inspection report that certifies your house as issue-free and without need for any major maintenance, this will help attract buyers.
-This may save the buyer the cost of arranging their own inspection, and helps ensure an overall smoother closing process.
-Buyers will have greater confidence in making an offer on your property, because they will have an official document and comfort from an unbiased third party certifying its true condition and value.
-You, the sellers can remain stress free.
+If you can produce an inspection report that certifies your house as issue-free and without the need for any significant maintenance, this will help attract buyers.
+A building inspection may save the buyer the cost of arranging their inspection and help ensure an overall smoother closing process.
+Buyers will have greater confidence in making an offer on your property because they will have an official document and comfort from an unbiased third party certifying its proper condition and value.
+You, the sellers, can remain stress-free.

-The most successful and stress free property sales involve a Seller who knows exactly what he/she is selling and a Buyer who knows exactly what they are buying!
+The most successful and stress-free property sales involve a Seller who knows what they are selling and a Buyer who knows what they are buying!